Ulhasnagar Municipal Corporation

 The Ulhasnagar Municipal Corporation (UMC) is the governing body of the city of Ulhasnagar in the Indian state of Maharashtra.
-It is part of the Mumbai Metropolitan Region and Thane district (Urban) in Konkan division.
+It is part of the Mumbai Metropolitan Region and Thane district in Konkan division.
 It has 78 members.
 Municipal Corporation mechanism in India was introduced during British Rule with formation of municipal corporation in Madras (Chennai) in 1688, later followed by municipal corporations in Bombay (Mumbai) and Calcutta (Kolkata) by 1762.
 Ulhasnagar Municipal Corporation is headed by Mayor of city and governed by Commissioner.
-Ulhasnagar Municipal Corporation has been formed with functions to improve the infrastructure of town.
+Ulhasnagar Municipal Corporation has been formed with functions to improve the town's infrastructure.